hangchill/GROSS_agentic_estimation_tool/docs/DESIGN.md

   - sets each of the 3 categories in all FCUs : READY/OPEN based on evaluation

 - feedback_template
+  - reasons about FCUs with OPEN readiness status
-  - generates bounded clarification questions for OPEN gaps
+  - generates minimal clarification questions with greatest generation impact for user to answer in app

 ---